mui/material-ui/docs/pages/blog/mui-core-v5.md

 - Why does it even exist
 - Present the new Data Grid component, hopefully, released as v5.0.0 at the same time.

+### Date pickers

+- Transfer of ownership from third-party to mui-org.

+### Data Grid

+- See next section
+- Covered a bit in https://material-ui.com/blog/2020-q3-update/

 ## New components

 This release comes with eight new components!